sgeb/gradle-android-arm-clang-plugin/README.md

 platform definition (which is technically correct).
 But the Android toolchain cannot cross-compile to any arbitrary linux-arm platform, only to a platform running the androideabi.
-The plugin checks the following to make sure it only builts for the correct platform:
+The plugin checks the following to make sure it only builds for the correct platform:

 * operatingSystem must be `linux`
 * architecture must be `arm`